c-dickens/sketching_optimisation/README.md

 Examples of random projection sketching methods to reduce the computational burden of intensive matrix computations.

+### Completed Experiments:
+Experiment `exp` is located in `experiments/` and the corresponding output is found in `output/exp`.
+Note that there will be intermediate directories in the above substitution.
+1. `baselines/metadata.py` -- Computes the basic metadata for the real world datasets used.

 To run these experiments:
 1. Ensure that the necessary datasets are downloaded.
 The UCI ones have the url hardcoded, howevever you will need to follow the urls in the `all_datasets` dictionary in `get_datasets.py`